albano-a/infinite-semantic-duration/src/pages/posts/post-1.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-This is the first post of the website.
-It's a placeholder (as post 2, 3 and 4)
+Welcome to the inaugural post of my new blog.
+Here, I will share any type of knowledge and stuff like that.